How do I know if I have a yeast infection? Now there’s an app for it!

-A study done by Saint Louis University focused on women suffering from recurring vaginitis convinced they had a yeast infection, but only 26% of them actually had one.
 They confused their symptoms with inflammation, dry skin tissues or a sexually transmitted infection and by using antifungal drugs to treat it, their condition was getting worse and worse.

 So if your over-the-counter antifungal medication doesn’t work, make sure you go to see your doctor to find out what condition you’re suffering from.
 Having said that, it’s useful to know the most common signs of a vaginal yeast infection:

 - red, itchy and swollen vagina and vulva

 - pain during sexual intercourse